A strong counterexample to the log canonical Beauville--Bogomolov decomposition: Counterexamples to the log canonical Beauville--Bogomolov decomposition

 \subsection{A plt counterexample to the Beauville--Bogomolov decomposition}

 In this subsection we construct, for every integer $d \geq 4$, a plt log Calabi--Yau $d$-fold whose Albanese morphism fails to be birationally isotrivial; see \autoref{prop: plt-counterexample}.

 In this example we are interested in pencils of degree $d$ hypersurfaces inside $\mathbb{P}^d$.
-We choose a family of degree $d \geq 4$ to construct the counterexample because, thanks to \cite{Kol19}*{Theorem 30} and \cite{Kol19b}*{Main Theorem 2}, we have direct tools to show that two general elements are not birational.
+We choose a family of degree $d \geq 4$ to construct the counterexample because, thanks to \cite[Theorem 30]{Kol19} and \cite[Main Theorem 2]{Kol19b}, we have direct tools to show that two general elements are not birational.

 Now, let $X=V(f) \subset \mathbb{P}^d$ be a general smooth hypersurface of degree $d$.
 In particular, $V(f,x_d)$ is a smooth $K$-trivial variety $S$.
 We want to perturb $f$ while preserving the intersection $V(f,x_d)$.